riplrt/riplrt.github.io/members.md

 ---
 <img src="/img/Summer2020.png" alt="Summer Paris Vanitvelt" align="right" style="width: 15%; height: 15%; margin:8px">
-<div style="text-align:justify"><p><a name="Summer Paris Vanitvelt"></a><i><b>Summer Paris Vanitvelt</b></i>. <i>Summer</i> earned her B.A. in Psychology from Auburn University while also completing her prerequisites for dental school and is currently a student in the M.S.
+<div style="text-align:justify"><p><a name="Summer Paris Vanitvelt"></a><i><b>Summer Paris Vanitvelt</b></i>. <i>Summer</i>, from Flint, Michigan, earned her B.A. in Psychology from Auburn University while also completing her prerequisites for dental school and is currently a student in the M.S.
 Biomedical Sciences program at Larkin University.
 During her time at Auburn, she was involved in Greek life, other on campus organizations and taught a Pilates class at the recreation center on campus.</p></div>

 <div style="text-align:justify"><p>Her passion for learning and working in a team setting is what drove her to join the RIPLRT research team.
 She is hoping to use the knowledge she gains from research for her future career as a dentist.
 She decided dentistry was the career for her after spending a few summers working at a dental practice and seeing how greatly a better smile can impact someone’s life.</p></div>